olehyev138/diverst-devv/style_guide.md

 # Comments

+- Use one space between the leading # character of the comment and the text of the comment
+- Generally use proper capitalization & punctuation
 - Good comments focus on the reader of the code, by helping them understand the code.
 The reader may not have the same understanding, experience and knowledge as you.
 As a writer, take this into accou
 - Focus on why your code is the way it is if this is not obvious, not how your code works
-- Focus on why your code is the way it is if this is not obvious, not how your code works.
+- Avoid writing comments to explain bad code.
+Refactor the code to make it self-explanatory.
 - Avoid superfluous comments.
 If they are about how your code works, should you clarify your code instead?

+        # bad
+        counter += 1 # Increments counter by one.

 - A big problem with comments is that they can get out of sync with the code easily.
 When refactoring code, refactor the surrounding comments as well.
-- Generally use proper capitalization & punctuation
 - Never leave commented out code

 # Classes & Modules